clearmatics/charts-ose/stable/autonity/README.md

     1. Organisation should be owner of their domain
     1. DNSSEC for domain should be enabled
 1. Operator also sent `genesis` options for the first block like:
-    1. network_ID
+    1. Network_ID
     1. Chain_ID
-    1. max gas price
+    1. Max gas price
     1. etc

 ### Phase 2
-Actor: Each validator
+Actor: Each validator node
 1. Generate  private and public keys for validator node
 1. Allocate public IP and port for p2p connections
 1. Push this data to own DNS records that was defined at `Phase 1`